No one starts a creative business to work with annoying clients. But at some point, you’ll work with at least one of them.

 Which means that choosing the best method for your message helps prevent client problems.

-The final tool to dealing with problem clients is my favorite.
+The final step for dealing with problem clients is my favorite.
 Handing over a contract that outlines what your relationship will look like.

 Contracts get a bad rap.
 But really, they are just there to make sure that both of you are on the same page.
 They outline what you need and what you can expect from each other.

 And best of all, contracts don’t have to be stuffed with legal jargon to be valid.
-In fact, they only need three things:
+They only need three things:

-- an offer (e.g. I’ll photograph your products on a white-board and provide you 10 high-resolution images for $200)
+- an offer (I’ll photograph your products on a whiteboard and provide you with 10 high-resolution images for $200)

-- agreement on the exact offer (e.g. Yes, I’ll pay you $200 to give me 10 high-resolution images of my products on a white-board)
+- agreement on the exact offer (Yes, I’ll pay you $200 to give me 10 high-resolution images of my products on a whiteboard)

 - exchange of things of value (handing over the 10 photographs and the $200)